brihijoshi/granular-similarity-COLING-2020/README.md

 pip install -r requirements.txt
 ```

-### Additional Resources

-For running the experiments -
+### Installing baselines and datasets

-1. Using the SIF Baseline, follow the installation steps given [here](https://github.com/PrincetonML/SIF).
+1. Using the SIF Baseline, follow the installation steps given [here](https://github.com/PrincetonML/SIF) and add it to the ```code/SIF``` location.
-1. For accessing the Bugrepo dataset, download the dataset from this [LogPAI Bugrepo repository.](https://github.com/logpai/bugrepo)
+1. For accessing the Bugrepo dataset, download the dataset from this [LogPAI Bugrepo repository.](https://github.com/logpai/bugrepo).

 ## Running the code

 The code is organised as follows.

 ```
-code/
+├── code
------------utils/ # This folder contains all the necessary pre-processing and skeleton code for the models.
+│   ├── utils/ # This folder contains all the necessary pre-processing and skeleton code for the models.
------------SIF/ # This folder contains the SIF baseline requirements
+│   ├── SIF/ # This folder contains the SIF baseline requirements, installed as per the above instructions.
------------news_dedup_experiments/ # This folder contains the experiments done with the News Dedup dataset
------------bugrepo_experiments/ # This folder contains the experiments done with the Bugrepo dataset
+│   ├── news_dedup_experiments/ # This folder contains the experiments done with the News Dedup dataset │   └── bugrepo_experiments/ # This folder contains the experiments done with the Bugrepo dataset └── README.m
 ```

 To run the code for specific experiments, go to their respective Jupyter Notebook and run the cells to train the models.